pdp10/notes/vim.md

 a - insert after the cursor
 o - insert a new line after the current one
 O - insert a new line before the current one

+r - replace command. e.g. rx to replace the char at the cursor with x c - change operator. e.g. ce to change until the end of a word
 ```